AguaClara/Textbook/Filtration/Filtration_Intro.rst

 The maximum drag that a primary particle can
- - need to connect velocity to drag
+ - Need to connect velocity to drag.
- - Use experimental data from filtration to find critical velocity
+ - Use experimental data from filtration to find critical velocity.
- - expect velocity to be independent of pore size (sand size)
+ - Expect velocity to be independent of pore size (sand size).
- - Create model for total head loss in a filter as a function of sand size
+ - Create model for total head loss in a filter as a function of sand size.
  - Need a connection between pore size and volume of particles it can hold.

 The average distance between sand grains in a filter bed is obtained by taking the cube root of the total volume occupied by a sand grain including the pore space.
 We also assume that there is a one-to-one correspondence between pores and sand grains and thus the distance between pores is the same as the distance between sand grains.